Khushi36365/real-time-agent-assist-bot/README.md

 - Fully Functional UI built with Streamlit, which is interactive and user-friendly.
 - Real-Time Processing – Transcription and intent detection in one click.
 - Screenshots & Detailed README for easy setup and clarity.
-- Future-ready: Can integrate multi-language support, auto-summarization, and GPT-based intent detection.
+- Future-ready – Can integrate multi-language support, auto-summarization, and GPT-based intent detection.

 ---